A Sentimental Robot – Kazimierz Podsadecki

 Your arms will become America, a machine, Taylorism, biomechanicity.
 And the discord between the face’s soul and the mechanised movements will show humanity its own caricature.

 In the collage titled Takie Buty! (editor’s translation: Well, Well!, literally: Such Shoes!), Chaplin’s image from the City Lights (1931) appears.
-It shows a film frame, in which the vagrant lies on the table prior to his boxing bout, for which he is going to earn some easy buck.
+It shows a film frame, in which the vagrant lies on the table prior to a boxing bout for which he is going to earn some easy cash.
 In the feature, Chaplin collects money to pay for his beloved partner’s eye operation and undertakes various challenges to gather the funds in the shortest time possible.
 He is weak in the knees and trembles in fear before the fight, but ultimately, thanks to his cleverness, he manages to defeat the professional boxer.
 In Podsadecki’s photomontage, in the upper-right corner, gigantic and cartoonish spring-legs dominate Charlie’s effigy.
-On the one hand, they show nervous shivering preceding the bout, and on the other they function as an indicator of his machinelike physiognomy.
+On the one hand, they show nervous shivering preceding the bout, and on the other they function as an indicator of his machine-like physiognomy.

 I’m fed up with this, I no longer want to be poor Charlot, kicked through the door all the time. (…) I’m going to make films about the poetry of machines, about steel, high and long jumps and strong people, a journey into the gold rush’s stratosphere.

 Today there is no more need for pity, love, and sacrifice.
 Society replaced all this with appropriate inventions and institutions.